 “We took our dog Hunter in when his back legs started to fail and were seen by Dr. Olson the day after we called… our dog was treated with great kindness and gentleness.
 Dr. Olson answered every question we had, was extremely professional and friendly, and went out of his way to give us the best advice possible.
 I want to thank him, and the entire staff of Pieper Memorial, for everything they did for our family.”D.C.

 Neurology is the study of the nervous system - which includes the brain, the spinal cord, and the nerves - and the diseases associated with it.
-A neurologist’s area of expertise would include this system as well as disorders such as epilepsy, encephalitis, and tumors of the brain or spinal cord.
+A neurologist’s area of expertise includes this system as well as disorders such as epilepsy, encephalitis, and tumors of the brain or spinal cord.

 With their specialized knowledge and medical expertise, our neurologists collaborate with your referring primary care veterinarian and utilize our state-of-the-art diagnostic and imaging tools to give your pet the highest quality treatment possible.